-If you’re experiencing burning nipple pain after pumping, nipple vasospasms may be the culprit.
+If you’re experiencing burning nipple pain or sore nipples after pumping, nipple vasospasms may be the culprit.
 Here is everything you need to know about nipple vasospasms when exclusively pumping, including symptoms, how to treat them, and prevention.

 What are nipple vasospasms?

 Nipple vasospasms (which are also called mammary constriction syndrome) are a sudden narrowing of the blood vessels in the nipple.
 These spasms can prevent blood from getting to certain areas of the nipple, and they often happen in response to cold.